NSLS-II-BMM/BeamlineManual/docs/automation.rst

 As explained above, row 6, row with an entirely green background, is used to specify the default values for all the parameters.
-The concept here is to try to avoid having in input repetitive information.
+The concept here is to try to avoid having to input repetitive information.
 For instance, in this case, all measurements will be made at the Fe K edge.
 The element and edge are all specified in the green row.
 Those cells are left blank for all subsequent rows, so the